 - 1. Take the RER B train to the Denfert Rochereau station.
 Change there to line 6 (direction Nation) and disembark at Place d'Italie.
-The cost is approx. €10. - 2.
+Be aware that the Place d'Italie station does not have elevators, and you need to climb a couple of flights of stairs to exit the station.
+Thus, if you have multiple, heavy pieces of luggage, you may want to take another mode of transportation or ask another student for help.
+The cost is approximately €12.50. - 2.
 Take the Air France bus to the Montparnasse stop (approx. €16).
 This is called Line 4 and uses a yellow symbol.
 Then take a taxi from that stop to the hotel.
 You can buy a bus ticket from an Air France Coaches counter or directly from the bus driver. - 3.
-A taxi directly to the hotel from the airport costs approx. €60-€75, depending on the number of bags and passengers.
-Taxis are expensive but can be worth it when first arriving in Paris, especially if you have more than one piece of luggage.
+A taxi or Uber directly to the hotel from the airport costs approx. €60-€75, depending on the number of bags and passengers.
+Taxis and Ubers are expensive but can be worth it when first arriving in Paris, especially if you have more than one piece of luggage.